 Lachnellula agassizii - similar to Lachnum, orange discs with white hairs on conifers, 1-4mm.

 Other species in habitats where operculate cup fungi are normally found, so therefore also mentioned on that page:

-Thelebolus stercoreus - found on dung, minute, <0.25mm, yellow-brown with a single protruding ascus with over 1,000 spores.
+Thelebolus stercoreus - found on dung, <0.25mm, smooth, yellow-brown with a single protruding ascus with >1,000 spores.